-Apprenticeship (for those who don’t have already a job): 20-25 hours a week, usually from Monday to Wednesday or as agreed with the apprenticeship host organization, always compatible with Amani Institute courses
+- Apprenticeship (for those who don’t have already a job): 20-25 hours a week, usually from Monday to Wednesday or as agreed with the apprenticeship host organization, always compatible with Amani Institute courses

-  - Skills Courses run every Thursday and Friday from 9:00 am to 5:00 pm and approximately two Saturdays per month from 9 am to 5 pm.
+- Skills Courses usually run every Thursday and Friday from 9:00 am to 5:00 pm and approximately two Saturdays per month from 9 am to 5 pm.

 Certifications and Accreditation